Anti Poaching at Cawston

 Cawston’s Game Scout Team

 At Cawston, a dedicated team of 14 game scouts forms the backbone of our anti-poaching unit.
-Equipped with their own vehicles, these scouts patrol our boundaries daily, keeping a vigilant eye for any signs of intrusion — from fence breakages to unusual wildlife movement.
+Equipped with their own vehicle, these scouts patrol our boundaries daily, keeping a vigilant eye for any signs of intrusion — from fence breakages to unusual wildlife movement.

 There are four bases spread across the estate, ensuring scouts are stationed and on high alert 24/7.
 These positions allow them to monitor the vast property effectively, improving their ability to respond swiftly to any threats.

-Sustainable Hunting Practices
+Sustainable Hunting vs Poaching

 Our philosophy is simple: